edcarp/python-intermediate-esces/_episodes/05-index-slice-subset.md

     - "Query / select a subset of data using a set of criteria using the following operators:
        `==`, `!=`, `>`, `<`, `>=`, `<=`."
     - "Locate subsets of data using masks."
-    - "Describe BOOLEAN objects in Python and manipulate data using BOOLEANs."
+    - "Describe `bool` objects in Python and manipulate data using `bool`s."
 keypoints:
     - "In Python, portions of data can be accessed using indices, slices, column headings, and condition-based subsetting."